10 Tips for Gardening with a Bad Back

 5. Use a wheelbarrow and kneeling stool.

 If you are going to spend a lot of time working close to the ground, use a lightweight portable garden stool to protect your knees and joints while kneeling.
-Make sure you don’t strain your back when moving from place to place in your garden by lifting heavy things on your own.
-If you don’t have a wheelbarrow, it’s a good investment for your health to buy one.
+Make sure you don’t strain your back when moving heavy garden equipment or supplies on your own.
+If you don’t have a wheelbarrow, invest in your health and buy one.
 Ask for help from family or neighbors to load heavy items into or out of your wheelbarrow or divide up a large load into several more manageable smaller loads.

 You will save yourself from straining your back if you don’t have to lean over lots of plants in a wide bed.
 Instead, design your garden so that you can easily maneuver around plants without having to reach too far.
 Also, make sure not to leave bare patches of soil where weeds will want to grow.
 Mulch the surface of your garden beds and use ground cover plants to maintain moisture and suppress weeds.
 This will minimize the need for bending over and straining your back to remove unwanted plants.